stormvansoldt/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 ---

 ## 2 **Variables and Function import**
-> [!IMPORTANT]
+> [!NOTE]
-> You need to have all this set in Your Script, otherwise it will not work!
+> You need to have all this set in your Script, otherwise it will not work!

 ### 2.1 **Default Values**
 - This sections sets the Default Values for the Container.